Surgical Procedures: Partial and Total Laryngectomy

 - Your voice and other sounds are made from the vocal cords that are in your larynx.

-- Your epiglottis is closed to keep food or drink from getting into your lungs when swallowing.
+- Your epiglottis (cartilage on top of the glottis) is closed to keep food or drink from getting into your lungs when swallowing.

-- Letting air that your breathe in to get to your lungs.
+- Letting air you breathe in get to your lungs.

 A laryngectomy may be used to treat some cases of: